processing/p5.js-website-legacy/contributor_docs/Adding_examples.md

 ## Getting started

-0. If you are not yet familiar with GitHub we recommend checking out this [tutorial](https://guides.github.com/activities/hello-world/).
-1. Install [node.js](https://nodejs.org/en/), which also automatically installs the npm package manager.
-2. [Fork](https://help.github.com/articles/fork-a-repo/) the [p5.js-website](https://github.com/processing/p5.js-website) repository into your own GitHub account.
-3. [Clone](https://help.github.com/articles/cloning-a-repository/) your new fork of the repository from GitHub onto your local computer.
+We assume you have already forked and cloned this repo.
+If you haven't, please head over to [Getting started](https://github.com/processing/p5.js-website/blob/master/contributor_docs/assets/Getting_started.md) first.

-4. Using the command line, navigate to the `src/data/examples/build_examples` folder, and install all its necessary dependencies with npm.
+Now, using the command line, navigate to the `src/data/examples/build_examples` folder, and install all its necessary dependencies with npm.

     ```bash
     cd src/data/examples/build_examples